-SLS is the fastest additive manufacturing technology for functional, durable prototypes and end-use parts.
-The lasers that fuse the powder have a much faster scanning speed, and are more accurate than the layer deposition methods used in other processes like industrial FDM.
+SLS printing is the fastest additive manufacturing technology for functional, durable prototypes and end-use parts.
+The lasers that fuse the powder have a much faster scanning speed and are more accurate than the layer deposition methods used in other processes like industrial FDM.

 Multiple parts can be tightly arranged during printing to maximize the available build space in each machine.
 Operators use software to optimize each build for the highest productivity leaving only minimal clearance between parts.

-The key to SLS 3D printing’s functionality and versatility is the material.
-Nylon and its composites are proven, high-quality thermoplastics.
-Laser-sintered nylon parts have close to 100 percent density with mechanical properties comparable to those created with conventional manufacturing methods like injection molding.
+The key to SLS 3D printing’s functionality and versatility is the materials.
+Nylon, nylon composites, and TPU are proven, high-quality thermoplastics.
+Laser-sintered nylon parts have close to 100 percent density with mechanical properties comparable to parts created with conventional manufacturing methods like injection molding.

-SLS nylon is a great substitute for common injection molding plastics.
-It offers superior living hinges, snap fits, and other mechanical joints compared to any other additive manufacturing technology.
+SLS nylon is a great substitute for common injection molded plastics.
+It offers superior snap fits and mechanical joints compared to any other additive manufacturing technology.
 It is ideal for functional applications requiring plastic parts that will last where parts produced with other AM methods would degrade and become brittle over time.